- Order Single Board Leadership Book

 [We] recognize that staying in love with God requires safe sanctuary for the Vulnerable and support for survivors of sexual violence.

 This Safe Sanctuaries: Abuse Risk Reduction and Prevention Policy is a core missional statement of this congregation."

-The 2014 changes are intended to simplify the process of providing a safe community, while offering more resource to the local church.
+Updates made in 2014 to the policy are intended to simplify the process of providing a safe community, while offering more resource to the local church.
 The following list shows how to fulfill local ministry requirements:

 - All local ministries are required to have an Abuse prevention policy and submit it each year to the District office.

 - Local ministries are encouraged to use the Policy Template to fulfill the requirement.

 - The Template includes all the minimum standards for abuse prevention in the OI Annual Conference.

 - The Template is easy to use: simply download and fill in the blanks with a pen.

 - If the ministry desires to add material, it can be added by use of a printed section, entitled, “Addendum” at the end of the policy.
 Churches are not encouraged to create additional material, but may submit it with their policy.